Our all-age apprenticeship programme

 All job applications should be completed online.

-As a large levy paying employer Hillingdon Council are now able to transfer up to 25% of our annual Apprenticeship Levy Fund to local employers, to help boost the number of high-quality apprenticeships in the locality.
+As a large levy paying employer, Hillingdon Council is now able to transfer up to 25% of our annual Apprenticeship Levy Fund to local employers, to help boost the number of high-quality apprenticeships in the locality.
 The available funding is specifically for the training costs associated with employing an apprentice.

 Here at Hillingdon Council, we are committed to supporting local businesses grow and develop their workforce through the recruitment of Hillingdon residents where possible as apprentices.
 The Scheme is a real opportunity to invest in high-quality training by helping businesses invest in the skilled workforce they need to thrive and succeed and enables businesses to grow their own talent.